Subtitle Tools

 Do I still need to verify subtitles after conversion?

-What if my file still looks misaligned?
+What if my converted file still looks misaligned?

-Is this useful for online course platforms?
+Is VTT accepted by online course platforms?

 Related guides